BelizeOfficial Name: Belize

 Local Laws & Special Circumstances

-The tourist friendly San Pedro Town, Ambergris Caye, remains relatively open and welcoming to the LGBT community.
-Outside of the tourist friendly Cayes, LGBT persons, especially males, are reluctant to display affection in public (including holding hands) because incidents of verbal or physical assault have been reported.
-There continues to be a significant hostile sentiment towards individuals who identify themselves as lesbian, gay, bisexual or transgendered.
-LGBT issues are frequently highlighted in the press and can spur passionate discussions at community forums or public protests, and there have been some instances of violence reported against LGBT individuals, and LGBT groups have reported that the police at times refused to accept reports of crime from LGBT persons.
+There continues to be significant hostile sentiment towards individuals who identify themselves as LGBTI.
+Tourist friendly areas, including San Pedro Town, Ambergris Caye, remain relatively open and welcoming to the LGBTI community.
+Outside of these areas, LGBTI persons, especially males, are reluctant to display affection in public (including holding hands) because incidents of verbal or physical assault have been reported.
+There have been some instances of violence reported against LGBTI individuals, and LGBTI groups have reported that the police at times refused to accept reports of crime from LGBTI persons.

-ACCESSIBILITY: While in Belize, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Persons with Mobility Issues: While in Belize, individuals with disabilities will find accessibility and accommodation very different from in the United States.
 The law does not expressly prohibit discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, air or other transportation, access to health care, or the provision of other state services.
 The law does not provide for accessibility to persons with disabilities and most public and private buildings and transportation are not accessible.

 Medical care for minor ailments is generally available in urban areas.
-Trauma care or advanced medical treatment is limited, even in Belize City or Belmopan, and may be extremely limited or unavailable in rural and remote areas.
-Pharmacy services are generally good in larger cities.
-Many medications which are available only by prescription in the U.S. can be obtained over-the-counter from licensed pharmacists.
-However, more specialized prescription medications may be completely unavailable.
-U.S. citizens bringing their own prescription medications with them must ensure they carry a current doctor’s prescription for each medication.
+Advanced medical treatment is limited in Belize City or Belmopan and is extremely limited or unavailable in rural and remote areas.
+Pharmacy services are generally acceptable in larger cities.
+Specialized prescription medications may be completely unavailable.
+If you bring your own prescription medications, you must carry a current doctor’s prescription for each medication.

 Travel & Transportation